 Use Escrow.com to receive payment online.
 This protects you and the Buyer using a simple five-step process:

-- Agree on terms.
+- Agree on payment terms.
 Once your Buyer makes a decision to buy, both parties join Escrow.com.
 Initiate a transaction once you both agree to the terms of the sale.

-- Buyer deposits payment.
+- The Buyer deposits payment.
 The Buyer deposits payment and Escrow.com verifies it.
 The Seller is notified when the money is secure in escrow.

-- Seller sends the watch.
+- The Seller sends the watch.
 With funds safely secured, the Seller sends the watch to the Buyer and adds tracking information to the account.
 Once delivered, Escrow.com verifies the Buyer receives the watch.

 - The Buyer accepts the watch.
 The Buyer accepts delivery of the watch and can reject or accept it within a certain number of days.
 This gives them the opportunity to check the watch is in the condition advertised.